Muse Communication

-Muse Communication Co., Ltd. (also known simply as Muse) is a Taiwanese distributor and licensor that specializes in the distribution of anime.
+Muse Communication Co., Ltd. (also known simply as Muse) is a Taiwanese distributor and licensor that specializes in the distribution of Japanese animation.
 Based in Xinzhuang District, New Taipei City, the company also distributes Asian and European films in Taiwan.
-It has licenses for several popular anime series and tokusatsu such as Attack on Titan, Sword Art Online, Demon Slayer: Kimetsu no Yaiba, JoJo's Bizarre Adventure, Martian Successor Nadesico, One-Punch Man, Re:Zero − Starting Life in Another World, Spy × Family, Saint Seiya, Ultra Series, Kamen Rider Series, Super Sentai and many more.
+It has licenses for several popular anime series and tokusatsu such as Fairy Tail: 100 Years Quest, Attack on Titan, Sword Art Online, Demon Slayer: Kimetsu no Yaiba, JoJo's Bizarre Adventure, One-Punch Man, Re:Zero − Starting Life in Another World, Spy × Family, Saint Seiya, Hunter × Hunter, Pretty Cure Series, Kamen Rider Series, Super Sentai, and many more.

 History

 Originally founded in 1987, the company was formerly known as Muse Cultural Enterprise Co., Ltd before becoming Muse Communication Co., Ltd. in 1992.
 Fukang Enterprise is in charge of physical distribution, while Eagle International Communication handles distribution for live-action films from Asia and Europe.

 Muse Communication (Hong Kong) was founded in November 1997.
 Muse Animation (Shanghai) was founded in January 2013.
 On August 7, 2018, Muse Communications began marketing select titles from their library on YouTube in Taiwan.

 Muse Communication Singapore (also known as Muse Asia) was founded in March 2019.
-In June 2019, it launched Muse Asia YouTube channel, which provides anime with English and Chinese subtitles for audiences in parts of Southeast Asia, East Asia and South Asia.
+In June 2019, it launched Muse Asia, a YouTube channel which provides anime with English and Chinese hard subtitles for audiences in parts of Southeast Asia, East Asia and South Asia.
+As of April 21, 2024, the channel has around 6.85 million subscribers and amassed around 2.19 billion views.
 The company has since launched localized YouTube channels for audiences in Indonesia, Malaysia, Philippines, Thailand, Vietnam and India.
-Company has also launched new localised dub channels for audiences in Thailand and Indonesia.

 Hakken! is a retail brand operated by Muse Communication Singapore which specializes in anime merchandising.
 On 16 January 2021, it has launched its first retail store in Plaza Singapura, Singapore.
 The second store is located inside the VivoCity shopping mall, which is also in Singapore; it opened on 17 July 2021.
 Hakken! later expanded to Malaysia through Shopee on 21 October 2021 as an online shop.